Storm Overflows and Event Duration Monitoring (EDM)

 Choppy waters

-For 2021 we are publishing our Environment Act Storm Overflow Report this includes our annual EDM return data for 2021.
-Under our commitment to an open data approach, we have also included some additional data about whether the asset is a permitted discharge by the EA, the grid reference of the discharge and the waterbody that it discharges to.
-We have also included details of the investigations and improvement schemes we have undertaken as part of the Water Industry National Environment Program (WINEP).
+For 2023, we are publishing our Environment Act Storm Overflow Report which includes our annual EDM return data.
+To go beyond this, we have also included some additional data about whether the asset is a discharge that is permitted by the EA, the grid reference of the discharge and the waterbody that it discharges into.
+We have also included details of the investigations and improvement schemes we have undertaken as part of the Water Industry National Environment Programme (WINEP).

 How is the data pulled together and validated?

-We have investigated over 900 overflows which spill the most to understand if the data is representative of performance, with resolution activity and further investigations ongoing.
+We have investigated over 650 overflows which discharge the most to understand if the data is representative of performance, with resolution activity and further investigations ongoing.

 If there’s been an issue with the monitor, such as a failure or an environmental factor that’s caused a false reading, we’ve flagged the data and manually corrected it.
 We have a full audit trail for all corrected data.